make-all/tuya-local/README.md

 A number of other brands of plug seem to match the DPS indexes of either the older or newer Kogan Smartplugs, so it is likely to work with other brands of single energy monitoring smartplug also.

 Support for heaters visually matching Andersson GSH 3.2 was added based on information from @awaismun on Issue #5.

+Support for Eurom Mon Soleil 600 ceiling heaters was added by @FeikoJoosten.
+It is possible that this support will also work for other models such as Mon Soleil 610 wall panel heaters, and others in the range.

 ---